Stephen Jalulah

-Stephen Pambiin Jalulah is a Ghanaian politician and member of parliament for the Pru West constituency in the Bono East region of Ghana.
-Currently, he is the Deputy Minister for Roads and Highways after he was sworn in by Nana Akufo-Addo.
+Stephen Pambiin Jalulah is a Ghanaian politician and was a member of parliament for the Pru West constituency in the Bono East region of Ghana.
+He was also the Deputy Minister for Roads and Highways after he was sworn in with thirty-nine others by His Excellency the former president Nana Akufo-Addo at the Jubilee House on 25 June 2021.

 Early life and education

-He was born on 22 October 1974 and hails from Saboba in the Northern region of Ghana.
+Jalulah was born on 22 October 1974 and hails from Saboba in the Northern region of Ghana.
 He had his GCE Ordinary Level in General Science in 1992 and had his GCE Ordinary Level in Business in 1994.
 He also had his GCE Advance Level in Business in 1996.
 He further had his Degree in Finance and Banking in 2003 and also had his bachelor's degree in law in 2014.
 He also had his master's degree in marketing with E-Commerce in 2011.

 Career

-He was the District Chief Executive at the Ministry of Local Government for the Pru West district and also the Pru District.
+Jalulah was the District Chief Executive at the Ministry of Local Government for the Pru West district and also the Pru District.
 He was also the District Manager for the National Health Insurance Authority.